slowernews/wisdom-tldr/chapters/introduction.md

 "If you need inspiration, don't do it."
 -- Elon Musk*

-> *"If the path is clear, you're probably on someone else's ."
+> *"If the path is clear, you're probably on someone else's."
 -- Carl Jung*

 > *"Take advantage of the opportunities - that’s probably more important than charting your path."